hb-gatsby/gatsby-starter-lumen/content/posts/2020-04-11-Hugo-fleek.md

 Now we must enter the build settings.
 Luckily for us, Fleek auto-detects our Hugo settings and fills the fields for us.
 There is only one change we need to make.
 Remember how we added the Terminal theme as a git submodule?
 We'll have to take this factor into account by downloading the module before building with Hugo.

-So, we will modify the `build settings` for `git submodule update --init && hugo`.
+So, we will modify the `build settings` for `git submodule update --init && Hugo`.

 ![](./Hugo/3-settings-submodule.png)

-Next we click “DEPLOY SITE” and wait until completion of the deployment.
+Next, we click “DEPLOY SITE” and wait until the completion of the deployment.
 The screen will look like this once it is done:

 ![](./Hugo/4-success-deploy.png)